AutomotiveDevOps/intake-asammdf/docs/source/quickstart.rst

 The plugins
 -----------

-``intake-sql`` provides three data plugins to access your data, plus a catalogue plugin.
+``intake-asammdf`` provides three data plugins to access your data, plus a catalogue plugin.
 These will be briefly described here, but see also the API documentation for specifics on parameter usage.
 All data plugins produce data-frames as output.